cheenta-statistics-datascience/cheenta-statistics-datascience/README.md

 ## What do we train learners in?

 Anyone can join anytime to start learning, solving problems, and building projects.
-The youngest students are just fresh incoming undergraduates, and the eldest are starting to grow grey hair, with sheer love for statistics, and data science.
+The youngest students are just fresh incoming undergraduates, and the eldest are starting to grow grey hair, with sheer passion for statistics, and data science.
 Inspiring, right?

 ### Non-Routine Problem Solving
 - 🪀 Masters Entrances in Statistics (ISI MStat, IIT JAM MS, CUET PG Stat) & GATE Statistics (upcoming)